Which Intern Position is Right for You?

 So, if you’re curious, like to solve problems and are ready to work with some of the most talented advertising professionals in the region, you should definitely apply for CI.

-My name is Brett Summers and I was hired as a copywriting intern back in 2011.
-A lot of time has passed since then, and the discipline has evolved significantly.
 Today’s copywriter is called upon to write for an ever-growing number of media – from print and television to email copy, content calendars, native content articles and website copy (to name a few).

 Now, if you read that list and thought, “Ew… That sounds gross,” you should consider a different discipline.
 But if you saw it and said, “Oh hell yeah!
 I would do that in a heartbeat and then ask for seconds,” you should keep reading.